2ndcouteau/Madkudu/README.md

 # **Madkudu**

-Hello, welcome on the madkudu exercice.
+Hello, welcome on the madkudu exercise.

 ---
 ## **Installation**